 But his museum trips lend credence to the idea that Fender didn’t steal the sexy curves of the scroll headstock, but actually was honoring tradition by using the shape in his own designs.
 Certainly Merle Travis’ notoriety for using the Paul Bigsby necks played a large role in influencing Leo Fender to follow suit.
 But the debate will surely continue to be had because the truth has disappeared in time and the rest is speculation.

-We do know that Bigsby introduced the scroll headstock for the electric guitar before Leo Fender did, but now we see that it had possibly been used even before that point in time.
+We do know that Bigsby introduced the scroll headstock for the electric guitar before Leo Fender did (and he didn't necessarily invent it, just added it to the guitar), but now we see that it had possibly been used even before that point in time on a variety of instruments.
 Fender had used a similar yet subtler shape on his Broadcaster (later renamed the Telecaster) headstocks before he introduced the much more pronounced version on the Stratocaster, so this could be a tale of two guys centering on a similar idea around the same time.

 Merle Travis definitely exposed the masses to the scroll headstock with his Martin D-28 custom neck acoustic dreadnought (pictured above), as well as his usage of one of the first Bigsby electrics.
 Merle played the custom Martin from the time he had it re-necked until his death in 1983 on all his acoustic tracks.

 Music history is much like studying a family tree.
 The further down the branches we go, we end up at an indelible trunk that only forks off into many more roots.
 The journey is what it's all about, where we learn where the core features of even the best acoustic guitars come from today.
 Stay tuned for more guitar history lessons!